svmiller/svmiller.github.io/research.md

 ## Publications

-Miller, Steven V. "[Economic Anxiety or Ethnocentrism?
-An Evaluation of Attitudes Toward Immigration in the U.S. From 1992 to 2017](/research/economic-anxiety-ethnocentrism-immigration-1992-2017/)" *Conditionally accepted at Social Science Journal.*
+Miller, Steven V. Forthcoming. "[Economic Anxiety or Ethnocentrism?
+An Evaluation of Attitudes Toward Immigration in the U.S. From 1992 to 2017](/research/economic-anxiety-ethnocentrism-immigration-1992-2017/)." *Social Science Journal.*

 Miller, Steven V. and Nicholas T. Davis.
 Forthcoming. "[The Effect of White Social Prejudice on Support for American Democracy](/research/white-social-prejudice-support-american-democracy/)." *Journal of Race, Ethnicity, and Politics.*